willbush/blog/content/blog/impermanent-nixos.md

 1. Check the `Customize configuration before install` **⇒** Finish.

-2. In the Overview section change the Firmware from BIOS to UEFI **⇒** Apply
+2. In the Overview section, change the Firmware from BIOS to UEFI **⇒** Apply

 # Fire up the VM